AustrianLinuxMemer/jxsql/README.md

 # jxsql

-A Java library that tries to abstract away all the particularities of JDBC
+A Java library that tries to abstract away all the particularities of interacting with Databases from within Java